duyet/feedback/README.md

 # Feedback

-Collect issues, ideas and compliments with a simple widget.
+🤙Feedback is a platform built with Next.js, TypeScript & Prisma to collect issues, ideas, and compliments.

 > Please take note that this project is still under heavy development.